Sample Entry for Black Sabbath: The Illustrated Lyrics: "Wicked World"

 She just goes to work just to earn her pay.

-Child sitting cryin’ findin' life much harder.
+Child sittin’, cryin’ by a life that’s harder.

 He doesn’t even know who is his father.